eguevara/kubernetes-service-controller-aws-elb-walkthrough/README.md

 _ "k8s.io/kubernetes/pkg/cloudprovider/providers/aws"
 ```

 And there you have it, importing this aws package from [aws.go](https://github.com/kubernetes/kubernetes/blob/bebdeb749f1fa3da9e1312c4b08e439c404b3136/pkg/cloudprovider/providers/aws/aws.go) then calls the `func init()` on load which [registers](https://github.com/kubernetes/kubernetes/blob/bebdeb749f1fa3da9e1312c4b08e439c404b3136/pkg/cloudprovider/plugins.go#L44) the `newAWSCloud` instance to memory by its `cloud-provider` (aws).
 So when the kube-apiserver needs a cloud context, it does a map lookup on the `cloud-provider` to its registry and gets the concrete implementation of the cloud provider interface.
+Something to keep in mind is that all of this cloud provider set up happens before we actually run the kub-apiserver `main()` function.

+So.. at this point, the kube-apiserver is now able to build a aws provider given the aws configs from `cloud-configs` flag.
+It stores all of the cloud providers in its registry and it's ready for the kube-apiserver code to use when needed.

 cool!!

-At this point now, the kube-apiserver is now able to build a aws provider given the aws configs from `cloud-configs` flag, but this still does not tie in the aws load balancer code.. hmmm.
+Aaaannd... here is the point where I found myself in a dead end, not being able to tie in the kube-apiserver command to any of the load balancer code from the aws provider... hmmm.

-Seems like the kube-apiserver is a dead end for my purpose...
+Seems like the kube-apiserver was the wrong path for my purpose of figuring out how elbs are created as part of a new service resource.
-#### So then.. what actually listens to and reacts to a change in a service resource?
+#### So then.. what actually calls the code that updates the aws load balancers?

 ## Controllers

-So what I realized at this point is that creating the actual `kind:Service` resource does not actually create the elb.
+So what I realized then is that creating the actual `kind:Service` resource does not actually create the elb.
 This just writes to the api server and stores the manifest information to its datastore (etcd).
 Once the resource has be stored and made available to the kube-apiserver a *controller* reacts and attempts to reconcile a desired state.

 ### Wait what?
 What the hell is a controller?
 A [kubernetes controller](https://kubernetes.io/docs/reference/generated/kube-controller-manager/) will watch a resource and implement the behavior (code)